muellerelias/nnpostprocessing/README.md

-# Using weather regime information in post-processing of country-aggregated medium-range weather forecasts
+# Using Weather Regime Information in Statistical Post-Processing of Sub-Seasonal Ensemble Forecasts

-This is the git-repo to my master thesis with the topic: "Using weather regime information in post-processing of country-aggregated medium-range weather forecast"
+This is the git-repo to my master thesis with the topic: "Using Weather Regime Information in Statistical Post-Processing of Sub-Seasonal Ensemble Forecasts"

 ## Dataset
 The following data are used: